ypriverol/github-paper/document/manuscript.md

 ## Rule 1.
 Structure your projects: users, organizations, repositories and teams

-Open projects on GitHub are visible to everyone, but write permissions to change the source code need to be granted.
+Open source projects on GitHub are visible to everyone, but write permissions to change the source code need to be granted.
+On the other hand, everyone with a github account can fork any project and start developing in ones own fork.
+This forking is the basis of social coding and while it aims not at fragmentation of the source code, it allows anyone to develop and test novel features into existing code and offers the possibility to merge novel features back the into the main project (this might fit better in the abstract).

 To structure your projects allows the management of permissions, restricting access at different levels: users, teams and organizations.
 Users are the keystone of GitHub, as for any other social network.
 Every user has a profile listing their GitHub projects and activities, which can be